 Eduardo Green (1920-1980) never played in the majors.
 In fact, he played only 11 games in Organized Baseball at the Class B level.
 Yet under different circumstances, he almost certainly could have been a big-leaguer.
 La Gacela Negra -- The Black Gazelle -- still stands as one of the greatest players in the history of Nicaragua.
 If that seems faint praise, it shouldn’t.
 This nation has a longstanding baseball tradition and a good pool of talent.
-Yet for various reasons, only 11 pinoleros (as of Opening Day 2010) have made it to the majors.
+Yet for various reasons, only 14 pinoleros (through the end of the 2016 season) have made it to the majors.

 In his own right, though, Eduardo Green deserves to have his story reach a wider audience.
 When David broke in with the St. Louis Cardinals back in 1981, the great announcer Jack Buck would note that the elder Green had been quite a player in his day.
 That and a few other passing mentions in books and magazines were about as far as it went in the U.S. -- one must turn to the Nicaraguan sporting press.

 The statistics are hard to come by, but it is possible to pull together disparate threads of Spanish-language history.
 Veteran Managua sportswriter Edgard Tijerino, who befriended Eduardo in the mid-1970s, provided much insight over the years.
 He wrote one of the deepest available stories in 2006.
 The occasion was the 26th anniversary of Green’s passing, and the title in translation was “The Electrifying Gazelle.”
 Tijerino offered this description: “He had the soul of a ballet dancer, the vocation of a sprinter, the eyesight of an eagle, the reflexes of a panther, and the sensitivity of a hare.”